bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model

 2. What is an event?
+Something that happens to an HTML element

 3. What is an event listener?
+Event listeners attach what to do when the event is fired, tells the DOM to look out for a specified event and what to do when it happens

 4. Why would we convert a NodeList into an Array?
+To use array methods such as map

 5. What is a component?
+a useable function to build HTML elements.

 ### Git Set up